 How to easily create a Work Instruction

 Of course, it takes time and effort to create a Work Instruction and I know that you are all busy people with a myriad of demands on that time.
 So, how do you carve out 20-30 minutes to develop a straightforward, easy to read Work Instruction?

 By this, I mean don’t set out to create the Work Instruction as a separate task; create it while you are completing the task in real time.
 You’ll find you don’t miss out on any individual steps along the way.
 Of course, this might end up making your task longer on that specific occasion, however from then on you have the Work Instruction to refer to, so you’re not going to miss a step.
 Plus, you may be able to hand over the responsibility of completing the task to someone else now that they can follow the Work Instruction you’ve created.

 If you are leaving, it’s also a lot easier to complete a handover of your role when you can hand the new person a folder of Work Instructions and simply walk through where to find something.
 It also means they don’t have to spend their time writing furiously in a notebook during their orientation.

 So have a look around you and consider what tasks you can document as a Work Instruction.

-For those organisations who are Platinum Members of the Resource Hub you’ll find an example Work Instruction for Client Intake under the ‘Care and Case Management’ section and a blank template under ‘Operations Guides & Resources’.
+For those organisations who are Paid Members of the Total Quality Package resource hub you’ll find an example Work Instruction for Client Intake under the ‘Care and Case Management’ section and a blank template under ‘Operations Guides & Resources’.

-We have a range of in-demand resources including up to date Policies and Procedures, industry specific ToolBox Talks and Info Shares, a growing range of Assessment and Care Planning Guides and many other resources that are designed to assist your organisation to remain compliant against industry reforms and provide quality care in a cost effective way.
-Plus, if you take up a Platinum Membership before the 14th February 2020, you’ll be able to take advantage of our special offer and save $1,000.
-Click here to head on over and check it out.
+We have a range of in-demand resources including up to date Policies and Procedures, industry-specific ToolBox Talks and Info Shares, a growing range of Assessment and Care Planning Guides and many other resources that are designed to assist your organisation to remain compliant against industry reforms and provide quality care in a cost-effective way.